makerdao/sai/README.md

 Commands:

-   bail            bail the gems out of a cup after kill bite            initiate liquidation of an undercollateral cup cage            lock the system and initiate settlement cash            cash in sai / skr balance for gems after kill chop            update the liquidation penalty cork            update the debt ceiling cuff            update the liquidation ratio
+   bail            bail the gems out of a cup after cage bite            initiate liquidation of an undercollateral cup cage            lock the system and initiate settlement cash            cash in sai balance for gems after cage chop            update the liquidation penalty cork            update the debt ceiling cuff            update the liquidation ratio